Vaultmicro/uvc_frame_detector/README.md

 # UVC Frame Detector (uvc_frame_detector)

 version 1.0.0
-New method for Graphs and Buttons.
+New method for Graphs.
-New feature included, capturing and summarize suspicious frames.
+New feature included, graph scale and start of frame checker.
+New Documents in documents/Usb Video Class Frame Detector.pdf

 ---